An Exact Solver for Submodular Knapsack Problems: A basic branch-and-bound algorithm.

-We refer to this modified version of Algorithm~\ref{alg1} as Algorithm~\ref{alg1}$^+$.
-We evaluate the performance of both algorithms in Section~\ref{sec4} on instances of three benchmark problems.
-To compute $\kv(S, C(S))$ in each call to $\sn$ in Algorithm~\ref{alg1}$^+$, we solve problem~\eqref{prob2} using Gurobi version 12.0.1.
-We describe our experimental setup and present the results of our experiments in detail in Section~\ref{sec4}.
-However, we would like to preemptively highlight here that Algorithm~\ref{alg1} consistently outperformed Algorithm~\ref{alg1}$^+$ in all of our tests.
-Hence, the improvement in pruning quality achieved by using $\kv$ instead of $\fkh$ does not justify the effort of solving the $NP$-hard problem~\eqref{prob2}.
-Consequently, we use Algorithm~\ref{alg1} as the basic solver in the remainder of this paper.
+Since $\kv(S,C(S))\leq \fkh(S,C(S))$ by definition, Algorithm~\ref{e_alg1}$^+$ prunes at least as many nodes as Algorithm~\ref{e_alg1}, and possibly more.
+However, this improved pruning comes at the cost of solving the NP-hard Problem~\eqref{e_prob2} in every call to $\sn$ in Algorithm~\ref{e_alg1}.
+We evaluate the performance of both algorithms in Section~\ref{e_sec4} on instances of three benchmark problems.
+To compute $\kv(S, C(S))$ in each call to $\sn$ in Algorithm~\ref{e_alg1}$^+$, we solve Problem~\eqref{e_prob2} using Gurobi version 12.0.2.
+We describe our experimental setup and present the results of our experiments in detail in Section~\ref{e_sec4}.
+However, we would like to preemptively highlight here that Algorithm~\ref{e_alg1} consistently outperformed Algorithm~\ref{e_alg1}$^+$ in all of our tests.
+Hence, the increase in the number of pruned nodes achieved by using $\kv$ instead of $\fkh$ does not justify the effort of solving the NP-hard Problem~\eqref{e_prob2}.
+Consequently, we use Algorithm~\ref{e_alg1} as the basic solver in the remainder of this paper.